qrsouther/blueprint-app/docs/testing/TEST_ORPHAN_DETECTION_GUIDE.md

-# Automated Test Suite for Orphan Detection Fixes
+# Orphan Detection System

-This guide explains the automated tests for orphan detection improvements.
+This guide explains the orphan detection improvements that are now implemented in the production worker system.

+**Note:** The standalone test script (`test-orphan-detection.js`) has been removed.
+The orphan detection logic is now fully implemented and tested in the production worker (`src/workers/checkIncludesWorker.js`) with improved error handling, retry logic, and integration with the Forge storage system.

 ## What Was Tested